 I used salmon steaks, which are cheaper than salmon fillets, and do a perfect job without blowing the budget.
 You can also use canned salmon, if you like.
 Try to buy wild salmon, if possible, as it’s nutritionally more superior and contains more omega-3s.Print

-For fish cakes
+For the fish cakes

-- 1 parsnip, peeled and cubed
+- 1 medium parsnip, peeled and diced into cubes

 - 1 egg

-- 1 1/2 cup finely diced radishes
+- 1 1/2 cups finely diced radishes

 - 1 celery stick, finely diced

-- 2-3 spring onions, finely chopped
+- 2-3 spring onions (scallions), finely chopped

-- 2 tbsp freshly squeezed orange juice
+- 2 tablespoons freshly squeezed orange juice

-- 2 tbsp lemon juice
+- 2 tablespoons lemon juice

-- 1/2 tsp sea salt
+- 1/2 teaspoon sea salt

 - Remove any skin and bones from the salmon steaks.
-Flake into small pieces and mix with mashed vegetables, lemon zest, sea salt and pepper.
-Let the whole mixture cool down for 5 minutes before adding egg and flour.
+Flake into small pieces and mix with the mashed vegetables, lemon zest, sea salt and pepper.
+Let the whole mixture cool down for 5 minutes before adding the egg and flour.